 - Distractions from run-away thoughts or self-destructive negative thinking

 - Increased energy levels

 - Improved sense of well-being & self-esteem

 The secret seems to be in keeping the mind busy on a single activity, and in doing so, worry and stress can not seep into your consciousness.
-The mind will try to wander and intrusive thoughts will tug at you, and if this happens, gently bring it back to the task at hand (sorry no pun intended there) Do this as often as you need.
+The mind will try to wander and intrusive thoughts will tug at you, but if this happens, gently bring it back to the task at hand, (sorry no pun intended there).
+Repeat this as often as you need.